electron-userland/electron-spellchecker/README.md

 The spell checker will attempt to automatically check the language that the user is typing in and switch on-the fly.
 However, giving it an explicit hint by calling `switchLanguage`, or providing it a block of sample text via `provideHintText` will result in much better results.

 Sample text should be text that is reasonably likely to be in the same language as the user typing - for example, in an Email reply box, the original Email text would be a great sample, or in the case of Slack, the existing channel messages are used as the sample text.

+## About node-spellchecker

+This module uses a fork of Atom's excellent `node-spellchecker` that takes a slightly different path on Windows by using Hunspell only.
+You can find the source [here](https://github.com/felixrieseberg/node-spellchecker).

 ## Learning more